Mary Jane Watson: The Amazing Spider-Man: The Daily Comic Strip

 As a major character in the comic strip version of The Amazing Spider-Man, Mary Jane was a prominent character, flirting with Peter and serving as a persistent love interest.
 Mary Jane spent many years of the strip employed at a computer store.
 Peter would propose to Mary Jane several times in the strip only for her to reject these advances.
 Unlike her 616 variant, Mary Jane did not have existing knowledge of Peter's duel identity, only finding out when Peter finally confessed during the 1986 run of comic strips.
 Peter would propose to Mary Jane once again but she feared accepting would mean they would have children that could be afflicted with side-effects from Peter's radioactive blood, and rejected the proposal.
 Mary Jane briefly departed New York but eventually returned, fully prepared to leave Peter behind once and for all after becoming envious of the attention he was receiving from another woman.
 Peter assured Mary Jane his heart was always set on her and proposed one more time, this time Mary Jane accepted and they quickly eloped.
+Peter would then reveal the origin of his powers and the reason he fights crime to her, making her his total confidante.

+Like her mainline comics counterpart, despite being deeply in love with Peter, Mary Jane initially found life with him stressful due to his constant activity as Spider-Man, leading her to constantly worry.
+Peter would often do his best to reassure her that she was the most important thing to him.
+At one point, Mary Jane suggested a trial separation, though nothing ultimately came to that as Peter temporarily retired to help fix the problems in their marriage, and Mary Jane, reassured, would become more accepting of Peter's double life when he resumed his crime fighting activities.

-Mary Jane's stance on not having children with Peter ultimately also mellowed, and she would discuss the possibility of parenthood several times with her husband in the ensuing years.
-She would also begin to encourage Peter to spend more time vacationing with her.
+Mary Jane's stance on not having children with Peter ultimately also mellowed, and she would discuss the possibility of parenthood several times with her husband in the ensuing years, encouraging Peter to spend more time vacationing with her.